jusw/ssdocs/config.rst

 * ``HTTP_PORT``: supply this on the rtwebsvr.py command line to change the RealTimeWebServer port.
 For example ``-HTTP_PORT 80`` to run on port 80.
+* ``AUTH``: supply this on the rtwebsvr.py command line to specify the authentication mechanism.
+The three possible settings are

+  * ``sscld``: the default.
+Cloud authentication with spreadserve.com.
+To edit permissions at http://spreadserve.com/adm/cldperms.html you must ensure your email address is set in ``sseng.ini:OWNER``
+  * ``ssad``: Active Directory.
+Configure your user group mappings as describe above.
+  * ``ssna``: No authentication.
+We suggest you only use this is development and test environments, and not production!

 * ``ENV``: Mandatory.
 Environment that this SpreadServe process belongs to.
 Several environments can co-exist on the same host as components will only recognise and communicate with components in the same named environment.
 * ``NAME``: Optional.
 C++ processes will default to the exe name on the dashboard page, and Python processes will